Moritz Moszkowski

-Moritz Moszkowski (23 August 1854 – 4 March 1925) was a German-Polish composer, pianist, and teacher.
+Moritz Moszkowski (Maurycy Moszkowski; 23 August 1854 – 4 March 1925) was a German-Polish composer, pianist, and teacher.
 His brother Alexander Moszkowski was a famous writer and satirist in Berlin.

 Ignacy Paderewski said: "After Chopin, Moszkowski best understands how to write for the piano, and his writing embraces the whole gamut of piano technique."
 Although less known today, Moszkowski was well respected and popular during the late nineteenth century.

 Life and career

 He was born in Breslau, Kingdom of Prussia (now Wrocław, Poland), into a wealthy Polish-Jewish family whose parents had come to Breslau from Pilica, near Zawiercie, in 1854.
 He was an ardent Jew at a time when many Jews downplayed their Jewishness.
 He showed early talent while very young, beginning his musical training at home until 1865, when his family moved to Dresden.
 There he continued his piano studies at the conservatory.
 He moved to Berlin in 1869 to continue his studies first at the Julius Stern Conservatory, where he studied piano with Eduard Franck and composition with Friedrich Kiel, and then at Theodor Kullak's Neue Akademie der Tonkunst, where he studied composition with Richard Wüerst and orchestration with Heinrich Dorn.
 There he became close friends with the Scharwenka brothers, Xaver and Philipp.
 In 1871 he accepted Kullak's offer to become a teacher in his academy; as he was also a more than competent violinist, he sometimes played first violin in the orchestra.

 In 1873, Moszkowski made his first successful appearance as a pianist, and soon began touring the nearby cities in order to gain experience and establish his reputation.
 Two years later he was already playing his piano concerto on two pianos with Franz Liszt at a matinée before a selected audience invited by Liszt himself.

 Retaining his post as a teacher at the Berlin conservatory from 1875, he had among his pupils Frank Damrosch, Joaquín Nin, Ernest Schelling, Joaquín Turina, Carl Lachmund, Bernhard Pollack, Ernst Jonas, Wilhelm Sachs, Helene von Schack, Albert Ulrich and Johanna Wenzel.
 Moszkowski then travelled successfully throughout Europe with the reputation of being an exceptional concert pianist and brilliant composer, having also gained some recognition as a conductor.
 In 1884, Moszkowski married the younger sister of pianist and composer Cécile Chaminade, Henriette Chaminade, with whom he had a son named Marcel and a daughter named Sylvia.
 By the mid-1880s, Moszkowski began suffering from a neurological problem in his arm and gradually diminished his recital activity in favor of composing, teaching and conducting.

 In 1887, he was invited to London where he had the chance to introduce many of his orchestral pieces.
 There he was awarded honorary membership of the Royal Philharmonic Society.
 Three years later his wife left him for the poet Ludwig Fulda and a divorce was issued two years later.